-Timeframe Procedures for Appealing a Grade Within 4 weeks (28 days) of receiving grade Student sends an appeal letter to the Course Director(s) within 4 weeks of receiving grade.
-In the clinical clerkships, please note that the students must submit an appeals form in lieu of a letter.
-The appeal letter will identify the Course and the grade being appealed, state the reason(s) for appeal, and specify the requested change.
-Students are encouraged to discuss the appeal informally with the Course Director(s) before submitting a formal appeal. of receiving appeal letter The Course Director(s) will meet with the student to discuss the appeal within 2 weeks of receipt of the appeal letter.
+Timeframe Procedures for Appealing a Grade Within 4 weeks Student sends an appeal letter to the Course Director(s) within 4 weeks of receiving grade.
+In the (28 days) of clinical clerkships, please note that the students must submit an appeals form in lieu of a letter.
+The receiving appeal letter will identify the Course and the grade being appealed, state the reason(s) for appeal, grade and specify the requested change.
+Students are encouraged to discuss the appeal informally with the Course Director(s) before submitting a formal appeal.
+Within 2 weeks The Course Director(s) will meet with the student to discuss the appeal within 2 weeks of receipt of of receiving the appeal letter.
 Meeting can be in person, by phone or by videoconference.
-Before the meeting, the student should provide the Course Director or Co-Directors with copies of all materials pertinent to the appeal, such as the Course syllabus, papers, tests, write-ups, evaluations, or other assessments.
-Within 8 weeks of meeting with student Within 8 weeks of meeting with a student, the Course or Clerkship Director must inform the student of their decision regarding the grade change appeal.
-If a grade change is warranted, then the Course or Clerkship Director will change the grade in a timely manner.
+Before the meeting, appeal letter the student should provide the Course Director or Co-Directors with copies of all materials pertinent to the appeal, such as the Course syllabus, papers, tests, write-ups, evaluations, or other assessments.
+Within 8 weeks Within 8 weeks of meeting with a student, the Course or Clerkship Director must inform the student of meeting with of their decision regarding the grade change appeal.
+If a grade change is warranted, then the student Course or Clerkship Director will change the grade in a timely manner.
 Course directors must notify Office of Student Life of all pending appeals and deadline for appeal decision may be revised pending OSL approval.
-Within 2 weeks (14 days) of Course Director(s) ruling The student may appeal the decision of the Course Director(s) to the appropriate Assistant Dean by forwarding copies of all correspondence related to the appeal within 2 weeks (14 days) of the Course Director(s) ruling.
-The Assistant Dean, at their discretion, may meet with the student, the faculty, or the Course Director(s), and may consult with the appropriate curriculum committee before making a ruling.
+Within 2 weeks The student may appeal the decision of the Course Director(s) to the appropriate Assistant Dean by (14 days) of forwarding copies of all correspondence related to the appeal within 2 weeks (14 days) of the Course Course Director(s) ruling.
+The Assistant Dean, at their discretion, may meet with the student, the Director(s) faculty, or the Course Director(s), and may consult with the appropriate curriculum committee before ruling making a ruling.
 The Assistant Dean will make a decision within 2 weeks (14 days) of receiving the request and notify the student in writing of this decision.
-Within 2 weeks (14 days) of the Assistant Dean's ruling Within 2 weeks (14 days) of receiving the ruling from the appropriate Assistant Dean, the student may make a final request to the Senior Associate Dean for Education for a review of due process.
-The decision of the Senior Associate Dean for Education is final.
-The Senior Associate Dean for Education will make a judgment within 2 weeks (14 days) of the student's final appeal and notify the student in writing of this decision.
+Within 2 weeks Within 2 weeks (14 days) of receiving the ruling from the appropriate Assistant Dean, the student (14 days) of may make a final request to the Senior Associate Dean for Education for a review of due process. the Assistant The decision of the Senior Associate Dean for Education is final.
+The Senior Associate Dean for Dean's ruling Education will make a judgment within 2 weeks (14 days) of the student's final appeal and notify the Ŭ student in writing of this decision. -

 \Appeals in the second half of the academic year will likely require decisions to be made on a shorter timeline than 8 weeks to meet student life deadlines related to VSAS and MSPE. \In the clinical clerkships, please note that the students must submit an appeals form in lieu of a letter.

 Longitudinal Integrated Clerkship Appeal Procedure:

 If a student wishes to appeal a final grade assigned in a longitudinal course, the CUSOM grading policy applies.
 In this case, students must submit appeals to both the LIC Director and the traditional course director of the corresponding CUSOM course.
 The final appeal decision will be made by the grading committee led by the traditional course director.
-Students are highly encouraged to discuss their questions and concerns with the LIC Director or designee before submitting an appeal.
+Students are highly encouraged to discuss their questions and concerns with the LIC Director Director or designee before submitting an appeal.